 - Animated Option: Arthur Christmas

-- Live Action Option: The Santa Clause or the new Disney+ movie Noelle
+- Live Action Option: The Santa Clause series or the Disney+ movie Noelle

 JESUS CHRIST CHRISTMAS PARTY IDEAS

-- Three Dots stacked on top of one another creates people—Mary and Joseph, shepherds, wise men, an angel—with a piece of Fruit by the Foot used for head coverings.
+- Three Dots stacked on top of one another can create people — Mary and Joseph, shepherds, wise men, an angel — with a piece of Fruit by the Foot used for head coverings.
 Mini candy canes make great shepherd’s canes.

 - Animal crackers are perfect for animals, or use marshmallows for sheep bodies and pretzel sticks for legs.

-Every Christmas season, we have a stocking for Jesus.
-Then we sit down as a family and think of a gift we can give to Christ for the following year.
-We write it on an index card, stick it in the stocking, and read what we wrote last year to see how we did!
-This is one of our favorite family traditions.
+Every Christmas season, it's fun to have a stocking for Jesus.
+Sit down as a family and think of a gift you can give to Christ for the following year.
+Write it on an index card, stick it in the stocking, and read what you wrote last year to see how you did!
+Hello, new favorite family tradition!

 - Kneeling for prayer every night before bed

-- Working on something we’re struggling with, like lying, or being unkind, or watching too much television
+- Working on something you’re struggling with, like lying, or being unkind, or watching too much television

 - Doing an act of kindness weekly